The-Marcy-Lab-School/F2021-lecture-history-b/unit-1/lesson-2-boxmodel_layout/boxmodel_layout_notes.md

 * *Absolute positioning removes elements from the normal document flow.* No matter where you position it, the browser won't treat that space as occupied space.

 ### `position: fixed`
-* Fixed positioningsets an element to a fixed position within the window.
+* Fixed positioning sets an element to a fixed position within the window.
 * The element does not move if the user scrolls the page.
 (Think navigation bar at the top of a page.)